 Microcystins are toxins produced by cyanobacteria (blue-green algae) which, when ingested, can cause severe liver damage.
 Microcystins are produced by many species of cyanobacteria which are common to Alberta's Lakes, and are thought to be one of the most common cyanobacteria toxins.
-In Alberta, recreational guidelines for microcystin are set at 20 $\mu$ g/L. Blue-green algae advisories are managed by Alberta Health Services.
+In Alberta, recreational guidelines for microcystin are set at 10 μ g/L. Blue-green algae advisories are managed by Alberta Health Services.
 Recreating in algal blooms, even if microcystin concentrations are not above guidelines, is not recommended.

-Microcystin levels in Lacombe Lake fell below the recreational guideline of 10 $\mu$ g/L during every sampling event in 2021.
+Microcystin levels in Lacombe Lake fell below the recreational guideline of 10 μ g/L during every sampling event in 2022.
 Even though low levels of microcystin were detected, caution should always be observed when recreating around cyanobacteria.
-Slight shoreline accumulations of cyanobacteria were observed between July 31st and August 2nd, 2021.

 Date Microcystin Concentration (μg/L)

-25-Jun-21 0.17
+25-Jun-22 0.11

-20-Jul-21 0.93
+14-Jul-22 0.23

-19-Aug-21 0.26
+11-Aug-22 0.41

-13-Sep-21 0.19
+22-Sep-22 0.62

-Average 0.39
+Average 0.34

 Table 1.
-Microcystin concentrations measured four times at Lacombe Lake in 2021.
+Microcystin concentrations measured four times at Lacombe Lake in 2022.